Editable Noise Map Inversion: Encoding Target-image into Noise For High-Fidelity Image Manipulation: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Research Foundation of Korea (NRF) grant (No. RS-2025-00520618) and the Institute of Information and communications Technology Planning and evaluation (IITP) grant (No. RS-2020-II201373), funded by the Korean Government (MSIT: Ministry of Science and Information and Communication Technology).
+This work was supported by the Institute of Information and communications Technology Planning and evaluation (IITP) grant (No.RS-2025-25422680, No. RS-2020-II201373), and the National Research Foundation of Korea (NRF) grant (No. RS-2025-00520618) funded by the Korean Government (MSIT).